-Since the two lenses are of identical focal length (f = 80 mm, picture angle [across diagonal], 53°) it follows that the image in both sections of the camera will always be critically focused on the same portion of the subject simultaneously.
-The f: 2.8 taking lens is a five glass construction with two cemented elements (modified Gauss-type) and features outstanding correction for black and white and color pictures, while the viewing-Heidosmat f: 2.8 lens meets with the special requirements for critical ground glass screen focusing.
+Since the two lenses are of idential focal length (f = 75 mm, picture angle [across diagonal], 56°) it follows that the image in both sections of the camera will always be critically focused on the same portion of the subject simultaneously.

+The f: 3.5 taking lens is a five glass construction with two cemented elements (modified Gauss-type) and features outstanding correction for black and white and color pictures, while the three-element viewing-lens f: 2.8 meets with the special requirements for best ground glass focusing.
 Both lenses are treated with abrasion resistant coating.
 The bayonet receptacles circling the mounts are intended for attaching the lens hood and supplementary optical accessories, which in this way will be held in optically correct position and form a solid unit with the camera.

 The removable combination back is attached to the camera by means of two hinges with automatic lock and at the bottom it contains the tripod socket and the safety back lock.
-Its adaptability for the two picture sizes $2/4\times2/4''$, and $24\times36\,\mathrm{mm}$ is the result of the adjustable film pressure plate which can be set for 120 (B II 8)-film (with paper backing), or for 35 mm film (without paper backing) when used in conjunction with the Rolleikin attachment.
+Its adaptability for the two picture sizes $21/4 \times 21/4''$, and 24×36 mm is the result of the adjustable film pressure plate which can be set for 120 (B II 8)-film (with paper backing), or for 35 mm film (without paper backing) when used in conjunction with the Rolleikin attachment.
 In both cases a film channel is created with a width that corresponds to the thickness of the film being used.
 Thus the film can be properly held in the focal plane, and also can slide through without undue friction when advanced.

-The quick acting crank coupled with an automatic gear mechanism performs five important functions with each pendulum swing: 1. advances film to next frame, 2. advances film frame counter, 3. tensions the shutter, 4. releases shutter lock, 5. engages film lock.
+The quick acting crank coupled with an automatic gear mechanism performs six important functions with each pendulum swing: 1. advances film to next frame, 2. advances film frame counter, 3. tensions the shutter, 4. resets the self-timer mechanism, 5. releases shutter lock, 6. engages film lock.

 The shutter release and film advance crank are locked and unlocked alternately, thereby offering full insurance against double exposures or skipped frames.

-For intentional double exposures the crank must be unlocked at the crank base: Turning the crank a full turn to the left cocks the shutter again without advancing the film.
+For intentional double exposures the crank must be unlocked at the crank base: Turning the crank a full turn to the left cocks the shutter again with out advancing the film.